Georgia

 InformationSatellite View

-Lagodekhi Protected Areas, also known as Lagodekhi National Park, is a pair of protected areas in the Kakheti district of Georgia: Lagodekhi Strict Nature Reserve and Lagodekhi Managed Nature Reserve.
-The reserves extend from beech forests (broadleaf woodland dominated by Oriental beech) to the Alpine zone.
-Approximately 70% of the area is forested; the second and third most prominent species are European hornbeam and various species of maple.
 It is one of the major reserves for the East Caucasian tur and also has many chamois and red deer.
 Major predators include Eurasian lynx, grey wolf, brown bear, and the raptors bearded vulture, eastern imperial eagle, golden eagle and steppe eagle.
-Altogether 150 species of birds, 53 mammals, 5 amphibians, 12 reptiles, and 4 fish are found in the reserves; 26 of the plants and more than 40 of the animals are in the Red Data Book of the Russian Federation listing of threatened species.
+Altogether 150 species of birds, 53 mammals, 5 amphibians, 12 reptiles, and 4 fish are found in the reserves; 26 of the plants and more than 40 of the animals are in the Red Data Book of Georgia listing of rare and endangered species.

 • NP Mtirala